 Florida real estate is transferred by a document called a deed.
 By signing a deed, the current owner (grantor) transfer property to the new owner (grantee).
-Four steps are required to transfer Florida real estate:
+There are several common Florida deed forms:

-Florida recognizes three types of deeds that are defined by the warranty of title they provide or don’t provide.
+Three of these deed forms are defined by the warranty of title they provide or don’t provide.

 - Florida Warranty Deed Form – A Florida warranty deed form transfers property with a full warranty of title that covers all prior title defects, including those that arose before the current grantor acquired the property.